— A RAG Inquiry

-This page is an invitation to explore — to bring a genuine question to a living corpus of Mahamudra practice and study, and see what comes back.
+This page is an invitation to explore — to bring a genuine question to a living corpus of practice and study into the developing the nature of mind , and see what comes back.

 Understanding the controls